docker/docs/engine/admin/live-restore.md

 upgrades from one minor release to the next.
 For example from Docker Engine 1.12.1 to 1.13.2.

-If you skip releases during an upgrade, the daemon may not restore connection the containers.
-If the daemon is unable restore connection, it ignores the running containers and you must manage them manually.
-The daemon won't shut down the disconnected containers.
+If you skip releases during an upgrade, the daemon may not restore its connection to the containers.
+If the daemon is unable to restore the connection, it ignores the running containers and you must manage them manually.

 ## Live restore upon restart